aerographql/documentation/source/_posts/api.md

 * **description:** Description associated with this GraphQL union.
 *Default to null*

 * **resolveType:** GraphQL use a custom logic to deduce the type of an object when a field return a polymorphic type (such as an union).
-See [this](http://localhost:4000/documentation/interface-and-union/#How-does-it-work).
 However if this logic does not suit your needs you can override it by providing this callback.
 It's role is to convert an input value to a string corresponding to the GraphQL object type name.
 *Default to null*